Beskamir/beskamir.github.io/about.md

 # Formal Education

 ## Bachelor of Science at the University of Calgary (2015-2020)
-  - Combined degree in computer science and psychology
+  - Combined degree in computer science and psychology.
-    - With a concentration in computer graphics
+    - With a concentration in computer graphics.

 ---